JohannesLorenz/lmms-wiki/LMMS-Architecture.md

 # BB tracks

-**Question:**

-From a song, you can get a list of tracks, and some of those tracks are of type track::BBTrack.

-I can get a list of TCOs (track->getTCOs) and these are trackContentObjects.
-I've been confused because I thought TCOs were the "tracks within the BB track", meaning for example, a kick, snare and high hat.
-But they are actually blocks within the song editor.
-If I have three measures in the BBTTrack, I'll have three trackContentObjects when I debug.
+Track::BBTrack.

+A list of TCOs(`TrackContentObjects`) by calling `Track::getTCOs` for beat/bassline(BB) tracks(type `Track::BBTrack`) are actually blocks within the song editor, not within the BB editor.

 I want to access the tracks (in my example they would be InstrumentTracks) that live within the BBTrack, and I want to do it from the BBTrack object